 What kind of equipment do you use?

-I use top of the line professional Nikon equipment and extensive backups.
+I use top of the line professional Canon equipment and extensive backups.
 I love gear, I'm a bit of a gear hoarder.
 It's good for shooting, but bad for my back - gear hoarding is very heavy, you see.

 Can you provide my venue with a certificate of insurance?